Ceviche Tostadas

 Here are some of the best ways to switch up this dish:

-• For sweeter flavors that will brighten up the dish, even more, try adding fruit like mango, grapefruit, or pineapple.
+• Make it sweet: For sweeter flavors that will brighten up the dish even more, try adding fruit like mango, grapefruit, or pineapple.

-• For a less spicy dish, you can deseed the jalapeno before dicing it or leave it out entirely.
+• Cut down the spice: For a less spicy dish, you can deseed the jalapeño before dicing it or leave it out entirely.

-• If you don’t like cilantro, you can sub this ingredient out for fresh basil or parsley.
+• Cilantro swap: If you don't like cilantro, you can substitute it with fresh basil or parsley.

-• If you want to save time, you can also buy store-bought tostada shells to pair with the Ceviche.
+• Save time: If you want to save time, you can also buy store-bought tostada shells to pair with the Ceviche.
+This dish would also be great with Baked Tortilla Chips instead of Homemade Tostada Shells!

-• You can sub out the fish for shrimp instead and make it a delicious Shrimp Ceviche.
+• Sub shrimp: You can sub out the fish for shrimp instead and make it a delicious Shrimp Ceviche.
 This is equally delicious served on tostadas!

 How to Store This Dish